Overcoming the Legal Challenges of a Blended Family

 Step-parents serve a key role in blended families; however, they have no legal rights over the child from a legal viewpoint.

-Blended families generate an enormous amount of opinions from everyone.
-However, the final say on decisions regarding the welfare of the child falls on the co-parents.
+Blended families generate a wide range of opinions from everyone.
+However, the final say on decisions regarding the child’s welfare falls to the co-parents.

 Children are the key to a successful blended marriage.

-Children find themselves in an intermingled structure, which means having to share their parents and their stuff.
-Children could face moving, losing friends, changing schools, and losing their sense of security.
+Children find themselves in an intermingled structure, which means they have to share their parents and their stuff.
+They could face the prospect of moving, losing friends, changing schools, and losing their sense of security.

 Read more in our blog: How to Cope and Legally Prepare When a Marriage Is Over in Tampa, FL